Dompoase mine collapse

+On 12 November 2009, an unlicensed gold mine in Dompoase collapsed, killing at least 18 people, including 14 women and the mine owner.
+Up to 30 miners were working at the site when the landslide occurred.
+Officials described the disaster as the worst mining collapse in Ghanaian history.

 The mine collapse occurred in Dompoase, a suburb of Kumasi city in the Ashanti Region of Ghana.

+Incident

-On November 12, 2009, a collapse occurred in an illegal, privately owned gold mine in Dompoase, Ashanti Region, Ghana.
+On November 12, 2009, a collapse occurred in an unlicensed, privately owned gold mine in Dompoase, Ashanti Region, Ghana.
 Up to 30 miners were prospecting the mine when it collapsed because of a landslide.
 At least 18 workers were killed in the collapse, including 14 women and the owner of the mine.
-Officials have described the disaster as the worst mine collapse in Ghanaian history.

-Police in the Ghanaian capital of Accra have launched an investigation, and are looking into the possibility of criminal negligence.
-The police commander in the Western Region of Ghana, Kojo Antwi Tabi, called the disaster "the biggest mining tragedy that has ever hit Ghana".
-He also stated that he believed the government should take more measures to control the activities conducted in the mines.
-Safety measures in the mine were described as "poor or nonexistent".

 The mine owner had contracted 6 men and 24 women to work the mine.
 The men performed the mining and digging, while the women carried out the soil for sorting.
 A 27-year-old survivor in a hospital claimed that she was the last person out of the mine and stated that everyone would have escaped were it not for a large tree that fell during the landslide.

-Police are searching for additional victims trapped in the mine.
-Because of the possibility of another collapse, rescue efforts remain extremely dangerous.
-It has been difficult to identify the bodies of the dead as well, as most of the miners were not from Ghana.